lanecki-fo-pub/thesis-master/src/data.md

 \centering
 \includegraphics[width=\textwidth]{fig/morse-direct.jpg}
 \end{subfigure}
 \caption{The Morse decomposition of the data taken from direct measurements.
-On the left, we depict all multivectors, on the right only the Morse sets.}
+On the left, we depict all multivectors, on the right only the Morse sets.
+Own work.}
 \label{fig-direct-morse}
 \end{figure}